ZeaInc/zea-cloud-hello-world/README.md

 This will install the Zea Cloud SDK and any dependencies into the node_modules folder of the project.

-3. Locate your Zea Cloud's client id and secret.
+3. Locate your Zea Cloud's organization id and secret.
 You can find these values in the Zea Cloud console, or you can contact support@zea.live

 The zea cloud console can be found here: